3 Real Estate Budgeting Tips for Houston Landlords

 Margo Broughton: So you're talking what?
 Three months worth of rent or something like that?
 That hurts.
 That hurts.

 Steve Rozenberg: By trying to save some money, so it's just perspective.
 Now, what is the final and number three?

 Margo Broughton: Okay.
 The final that I wrote down that I think is probably the most critical is eviction costs.
-Now, evictions in Texas, I will tell you, are less expensive than most places, and relatively quick.
-But as a very wise person once told me, “This is the sandbox we play in.”
+Our property management in Texas, I will tell you, are less expensive than most places, and relatively quick.
+But as a very wise person once told me, "This is the sandbox we play in."
 Quoted by Steve Rozenberg.

 Steve Rozenberg: That was a wise person.
 That's right, yes.

 Margo Broughton: Quoted by Steve Rozenberg, but this is the sandbox that we play in.
 What I elaborate on when I'm talking to owners is, no one likes broken glass in their sandbox, but every once in a while you're going to find some broken glass in your sandbox and that is an eviction.

 Steve Rozenberg: And no matter how well you vet a tenant, screen them, there's nothing that says that they don't get laid off.
 They don't get divorced, something downsized.